Note on Recertification:

 Dr. Roark offers certifications for Medical Marijuana Cards.

 To prepare for your appointment, please obtain your medical records showing any previous treatment for your Qualifying Condition and bring a paper copy to your appointment.
-Feel free to contact us with any questions.
+If you are able to give us a complete medical history, no records are necessary for yur appointment.

 - Intractable migraines unresponsive to other treatment;